 Remember: It takes time for you to adjust to your new dentures.
-For success you need to keep your dentures in your mouth as long as possible for the first few weeks.
-This is so that your mouth will adjust – much in the same way you do for fitting a new shoe or boot.
+For success, you need to keep your dentures in your mouth as long as possible for the first few weeks.

 - With any area in your mouth that are sore – be sure to report them to your dentist.

-- A week or two after you have been fitted with your dentures, you will need to get another adjustment by your dentist.
+- A week or two after your fitting, you will need to get another adjustment by your dentist.

-- Never make you own adjustments or repairs at home, even if you are handy with tools.
+- Never make your adjustments or repairs at home, even if you are handy with tools.

 - Your dentures will not have the same chewing abilities of your natural teeth

-- You may have new sensations and more saliva – which will subsided.
+- You may have new sensations and more saliva – which will subside.

 - It is normal to have a few sore spots in your mouth when you first get your dentures.